-Survey Global Conditions.
-The IMF has the rare ability to look into and review the economies of all its member countries.
+Survey Global Conditions: The IMF has the rare ability to look into and review the economies of all its member countries.
 As a result, it has its finger on the pulse of the global economy better than any other organization.

+The IMF produces a wealth of analytical reports.
 It provides the World Economic Outlook, the Global Financial Stability Report, and the Fiscal Monitor each year.
 It also delves into regional and country-specific assessments.
 It uses this information to determine which countries need to improve their policies.
-The IMF can identify which ones threaten global stability.
-The member countries have agreed to listen to the IMF's recommendations.
-They want to improve their economies and remove these threats.
+Hence, the IMF can identify which countries threaten global stability.
+The member countries have agreed to listen to the IMF's recommendations because they want to improve their economies and remove these threats.

-Advise Member Countries.
-Since the Mexican peso crisis of 1994–95 and the Asian crisis of 1997–98, the IMF has taken a more active role to help countries prevent financial crises.
+Advise Member Countries: Since the Mexican peso crisis of 1994–95 and the Asian crisis of 1997–98, the IMF has taken a more active role to help countries prevent financial crises.
 It develops standards that its members should follow.

 The IMF also issues member country reports that investors use to make well-informed decisions.
 That improves the functioning of financial markets.
-The IMF encourage sustained growth and high living standards.
-That's the best way to reduce members' vulnerability to crises.
+The IMF also encourages sustained growth and high living standards, which is the best way to reduce members' vulnerability to economic crises.

 Traditionally, most IMF borrowers were developing countries.
 They had limited access to international capital markets due to their economic difficulties.
 An IMF loan signals that a country's economic policies are on the right track.
 That reassures investors and acts as a catalyst for attracting funds from other sources.

-The seven countries (out of a total of 196 countries) that are not IMF members are: Cuba, East Timor, North Korea, Liechtenstein, Monaco, Taiwan and Vatican City.
-The IMF has 11 members that are not sovereign countries: Anguilla, Aruba, Barbados, Cabo Verde, Curacao, Hong Kong, Macao, Montserrat, Netherlands Antilles, Sint Maarten and Timor-Leste.
+Rather than listing all 189 members, it's easier to list the countries that are not members.
+The seven countries (out of a total of 196 countries) that are not IMF members are Cuba, East Timor, North Korea, Liechtenstein, Monaco, Taiwan, and Vatican City.
+The IMF has 11 members that are not sovereign countries: Anguilla, Aruba, Barbados, Cabo Verde, Curacao, Hong Kong, Macao, Montserrat, Netherlands Antilles, Saint Maarten, and Timor-Leste.

 The IMF was created at the 1944 Bretton Woods conference.
 It sought to rebuild Europe after World War II.
 The Conference also set up a modified gold standard to help countries maintain the value of their currencies.
 The planners wanted to avoid the trade barriers and high-interest rates that helped cause the Great Depression.